-For Main Street loans originated after June 28, 2020, a borrower is required to provide a lender with two sets of financial information at the time of origination:
+A borrower is required to provide a lender with two sets of financial information at the time of origination:

-- 1. 2019 Financial Information.
+- 2019 Financial Information.
 2019 financial records as required under section 4.A of the Borrower Certifications and Covenants.
 The lender must submit all of the borrower's 2019 financial data in the Main Street Portal with other loan participation documents at the time a loan is submitted to the Main Street SPV for sale of a participation. - 2.
-Most Recent Quarter at Time of Origination.
+Most Recent Quarter Available at Time of Origination.
 Financial data required per Table II of Appendix C to the FAQ (which vary by Main Street facility).
-The lender must input all of the data into the Main Street Portal either - > at the time the other required documentation to sell a loan participation is submitted; or - > at a later date, not to exceed (a) 60 days after the submission of the documentation required to sell a participation in the loan, or (b) 15 business days after the Credit Monitoring module of the Main Street Portal becomes available, whichever is later.
+The lender must input all of the data into the Main Street Portal. - For loans submitted to the portal on or after September 4, 2020, such data must be submitted at the time the other required documentation to sell a loan participation is submitted. - > For loans submitted before September 4, 2020, such data must be submitted either